kofiarthurs/dfs_namespaces/README.md

 <h1>Active Directory - DFS Namespaces</h1>
 <h2>Description</h2>
 In this lab we will be setting up DFS Namespaces on our windows server.
-DFS allows to easily managed shared folders located on different servers.
-It gives us a single path to view the folders and files located on different servers.
+DFS allows us to easily manage shared folders located on different servers and devices.
+It gives the user a single path to view the folders and files located on different servers.

 <h2>Installing DFS Namespaces</h2>
 <img src="https://imgur.com/VdjwpWl.png" height="80%" width="80%"/>